As we all start to get a better view of what the future might hold, organisations need to look again at their security strategy.

 But first we need to take stock.
-After the initial shock of lockdowns and mass remote working, what have we learnt form the past year as we all attempted to adjust to the new reality and why should organisations take a fresh look at their security?
+After the initial shock of lockdowns and mass remote working, what have we learnt from the past year as we all attempted to adjust to the new reality?

 The widespread shift to cloud to support those working remotely has inadvertently created a much larger attack surface.
 The sheer number of new locations, devices and networks organisations are managing today alone calls for a security rethink – a need that’s magnified by a year-on-year increase in threats.
 And the pandemic has magnified the problem, sending a huge wave of email scams, ransomware and brute force attacks to disrupt companies.